FBakkensen/PersonalPrompts/ImplementStep.md

 9. Review if any of the changes require updates to the implementation plan in `.aiwork\implementationplan.md` and update accordingly

 Do NOT implement multiple tasks or move ahead to subsequent tasks.
 Focus exclusively on completing the first uncompleted task thoroughly.

+**Final review**: Before returning to the user, review if the changes in this task lead to any necessary updates of subsequent tasks in the implementation plan in `.aiwork\implementationplan.md` and update the plan accordingly.